- 3 cups old-fashioned oats

 - 1 cup apple cider, divided

 - Preheat oven to 350°.
-In a large bowl, combine oats, flour, brown sugar and cinnamon; cut in butter until crumbly.
-Press half the mixture into a greased 13x9-in. baking dish.
-Layer with half the apples, half the caramels and 1 cup oat mixture.
+In a large bowl, mix oats, flour, brown sugar and cinnamon; cut in butter until crumbly.
+Press half of the mixture into a greased 13x9-in. baking dish.
+Layer half of each of the following: apples, caramels and remaining oat mixture.
 Repeat layers.
-Pour 1/2 cup cider over top.
+Drizzle 1/2 cup cider over top.